 Liberalization of foreign trade

-The country’s central bank (CBM) oversees and supervises the financial services sector.
+The Central Bank of Montenegro (CBM) oversees and supervises the financial services sector.
 All regulations comply with the Basel Accords and EU norms.
-CBM maintains a bank oversight department that provides reports on financial indicators for each bank, including balance sheets and income statements.
-Additionally, it ensures that banks maintain the required share of capital equity in relation to assets.
+CBM has a bank oversight department that provides reports on each bank’s financial indicators, including balance sheets and income statements.
+It also ensures that banks maintain the required share of equity capital relative to assets, which was 7.9% in 2022.
+In late 2024, Montenegro joined the Single European Payment Area (SEPA), which should facilitate transactions in the euro and reduce associated costs.

 Banking system